 Student delegates attend the Jr. Model United Nations Final Conference, where they present, debate, amend and vote on final resolutions aimed at improving the lives of people around the world.
 This culminating event puts into practice the knowledge and skills that students have accumulated over the course of this five-month journey through the Jr. Model UN program.
 The Final Conference will feature both in-person and virtual program options for participating schools.

 Late February / Early March, 2022 - Multiple Dates

 Student delegates will meet with Council staff to participate in an intensive virtual prep session that includes an introduction to the United Nations, writing and amending resolutions, and a substantive topic briefing by an expert.

-Produced in partnership with the Penn Museum, 750+ students explore the importance of cross-cultural understanding and diplomacy through collaborative presentations conducted by the Council and the Museum.
-The program also includes small group guided tours of the galleries.
+Produced in partnership with the Penn Museum, student delegates explore the importance of cross-cultural understanding and diplomacy through collaborative presentations conducted by the Council and the Museum.
+The Cultural Diplomacy Conference will offer only virtual program options for participating schools.

 Teachers joined Council staff for this year's virtual Welcome Back Program to kick off the new school year.
 This session was dedicated to introducing the Council's signature Jr. Model United Nations - Student Diplomat Program for the upcoming academic year and how the program will be adapted to fit the current educational environment.

 Missed the information session?
 View the presentation slides here!